alerque/git-warp-time/README.md

 However many build systems rely on file modification timestamps to understand when something needs to be rebuilt.
 GNU Make is one example that relies entirely on timestamps, but there are many others.
-A few rely on checksums and keep a separate database of ‘last seen’ file states, but since this requires extra storage most build systems use what is available.
+A few rely on checksums (e.g. SCons) and keep a separate database of ‘last seen’ file states, but since this requires extra storage most build systems use what is available.
 What is available without the build system storing it's own state is your file system's meta data.

 The rub happens when you take advantage of Git's cheap branching model.